Statement

 Serology

 Serological testing of rabies antibody levels is an accepted part of travel requirements for many countries.
 In a similar manner, it is possible to test levels of the antibodies of several pathogens included in vaccination protocols.
-Such ‘pre-booster titre tests’ may be suggested as an alternative to booster vaccination.
+Such ‘pre-booster titre tests may be suggested as an alternative to booster vaccination.
 However, recommendations based on the test results are not always straightforward.
 Also, antibody tests are not possible as alternatives for all of the core vaccinations, most importantly Leptospira.

 Vaccination guidance for boarding establishments and Local Authorities

-For more information regarding the legislative requirements for boarding establishments and Local Authorities, please refer to The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.
+For more information regarding the legislative requirements for boarding establishments and Local Authorities, please refer to the relevant authority:

 Rabbits